Mental Health Support Worker

-To work as a member of the Children and Young People and Families (CYPF) team:
+To work as a member of the Impact PWT Service Team

-- To create and maintain effective working relationships within the CYPF Team.
+- To create and maintain effective working relationships within the Team and elsewhere.

-- To provide support to CYPF waiting to begin treatment including maintaining regular contact and providing information on other sources of help, including guided self-help.
+- To provide support to patients waiting to begin treatment within the Primary Care Service including maintaining regular contact and providing information on other sources of help.

-- To offer advice and support to CYPF in relation to appropriate referral pathways for emotional wellbeing and mental health needs and signpost accordingly.
+- To offer advice and support to other members of the wider Primary Care Team, including GPs and other Health Professionals, on mental health issues, and in relation to appropriate referral pathways for patients with mental health needs.

-- To liaise effectively with specialist CaMHS services and voluntary sector organisations and services
+- To liaise effectively with Secondary Care and voluntary sector organisations and services

-- To make appropriate onward referrals following initial assessment for CYPF requiring other services, including statutory and voluntary agencies.
+- To make appropriate onward referrals following assessment for clients requiring other services, including statutory and voluntary agencies

 To provide a professional and ethical service

-- To undertake relevant Continuing Professional Development activities both as required for the purposes of continued professional accreditation or registration and as identified through Alliance’s Professional Development and Appraisal System.
+- To undertake relevant Continuing Professional Development activities both as required for the purposes of continued professional accreditation or registration and as identified through Impacts Professional Development and Appraisal System

-- To undertake an appropriate amount of clinical supervision from a qualified Clinical Supervisor.
+- To undertake an appropriate amount of clinical supervision from a qualified Clinical Supervisor within Impacts Supervision Programme

-- To operate within agreed Alliance and professional guidelines and Codes of Practice.
+- To operate within agreed NHS, Impact and professional guidelines and Codes of Practice

-- To ensure a safe and secure working environment for self and others and to act as necessary within Health and Safety and other guidelines.
+- To ensure a safe and secure working environment for self and others and to take action as necessary within Health and Safety and other guidelines.